KwabenaNyinaku/nd00333-capstone/starter_file/README.md

 BioMedical Engineering OnLine 2007, 6:23 (26 June 2007)

 ### Task
-The project involves creating a model to predict the prescence of Parkinson's Disease in an individual.
+The project involves creating a model to predict the presence of Parkinson's Disease in an individual.
 The 'status' column is set as a target column and other parameters are set to create a model to solve the problem.

 ### Access